-It is incredibly easy to make Homemade Enchilada Sauce and SO MUCH better tasting than any canned enchilada sauce.
-Made with simple ingredients, and in less than 10 minutes, this recipe for red enchilada sauce will add so much flavor to your meals!
+Made with simple ingredients, and in less than 10 minutes, this recipe for Homemade Enchilada Sauce will add so much flavor to your meals!

-- Tomato Paste: Tomato Paste will give the enchilada sauce a richness that makes it taste like the flavors have developed from hours of simmering–when in fact it comes together in minutes.
+- Tomato Paste: Tomato Paste will give the enchilada sauce a richness that makes it taste as if the flavors have developed from hours of simmering--when in fact it comes together in minutes.

 - Vinegar: The vinegar will help the flavors really pop and balance out this sauce with a bit of acidity.
 White vinegar or apple cider vinegar can be used.

 How to Make Enchilada Sauce

 - Heat the oil in a heavy-bottomed saucepan until glistening over medium-high heat.
 This should take just a minute.